 My love for animals started like most young girls: with horses.
 Raised by my step mother who I consider my one and only "mom", the former farm girl shared her passion with me and I became an avid equestrian in every genre of horsemanship.
 But it came with a price.
 My mom also taught me discipline and very strong morals.
 She explained to me that it was a privilege and honor to own any animal as a "pet" and that if I took on this responsibility, they always came first.

 So every Christmas was spent, cleaning horse stalls, feeding, exercising, etc...FIRST.
 Opening presents and having holiday dinners were put on hold until later in the day.
 Our animals were treated like royalty and to this day, I continue this tradition with my own children and our dogs.

 As I grew up and moved on and out, I drifted away from horse life and completely unexpectedly ended up in "a pack"...yes the real kind.
 One of my absentee relatives dumped his wolf/dog mix on my doorstep because "he wasn't a good guard dog".
 In other words, the novelty of owning "White Fang" was over.
 It was this magnificent snow white beast of a dog, that took me on a journey that I would never be able to re-pay him for.
 My life with wolves began.

-Wolfdog mixes were the trend back then and the mix at times could be a disaster.
-Not only to the unsuspecting idiot owners (howling, digging up the backyard...ya know..the things wolves do) but for the dogs themselves.
+Wolfdog mixes were the trend back then and the combination at times could be a disaster.
+Not only to the unsuspecting owners (howling, digging up the backyard...ya know..the things wolves do) but for the dogs themselves.
 As fast as they were getting purchased, they were getting dumped.
 My new found love of "Cujo" (hey I didn't name him), captivated me and I began rescuing these "victims of the myth".
 It was then that Villalobos Rescue Center was born.
-The "village of wolves" (Villalobos translation in Spanish) took me on a roller coaster ride to Hell and back...and then back again.
+The "village of wolves" (Villalobos translation in Spanish) took me on a roller coaster ride on the "Highway to Howl" and back...and then back again.